Tracy, California Based Mortgage Broker Reveals 3 Things Lenders Don’t Want You to Know About Shopping for a Mortgage Online

 Tracy, California based Mortgage Broker Lauri Carl reveals 3 things you should watch out for when shopping for home-finance products on the Internet.

-Tracy, CA -- (ReleaseWire) -- 06/05/2009 -- Tracy, California Based Mortgage Broker Reveals 3 Things Lenders Don’t Want You to Know About Shopping for a Mortgage Online
+Tracy , CA -- (ReleaseWire) -- 02/13/2009 -- Tracy, California Based Mortgage Broker Reveals 3 Things Lenders Don’t Want You to Know About Shopping for a Mortgage Online

 Anyone who’s even remotely interested in shopping for a home loan has probably paid attention to all those commercials on TV touting the ease of using any of a variety of Internet services to compare mortgage offers from the comfort of your home.
 You may even have tried a couple of them yourself.
 But Lauri Carl, a Loan Officer with Real Estate Financial Services, says Tracy, California residents need to watch out when trying to use the Internet to do the heavy lifting for them.